Courses Offered: Core + Pathways (Watha Endeavour House)

 Where could this take me in the future?

 Design and Technology can be studied up to the HSC and beyond.
-Design and Technology is a beneficial foundation for a wide range of university courses including all fields of design and engineering.
+Design and Technology is a beneficial foundation for a wide range of university courses including all fields of design and engineering (STEM).
 Entrepreneurs use Design and Technology approaches to generate ideas and develop successful businesses.

 Drama